reaper47/geophysics/README.md

 Development of this software follows test-driven development practices with [MinUnit][0], a minimal unit testing framework for C/C++.

-A test is first written and failed every time a new function is created.
-Then, the function making the test pass is written.
+A test is first written and failed every time a new function has to be created.
+Then, the function associated to the test is written and its test turns green.
 This cycle continues throughout the development process.
 Commits are only pushed if all tests pass.

 Test files are stored under [/v2/tests/][1].